markkvdb/blog/_posts/2019-11-07-Common-Deep-Learning-Training-Pitfalls-(Lesson-2).md

 ![IMAGE ALT TEXT HERE]({{ site.baseurl }}/images/fastai-lesson2/objective_surface.jpeg)

 If we start with randomly selected paramater values it is unlikely that we will ever reach the global minimum of the above objective function.
-There are ways to deal with this, such as more advanced learning algorithms instead of our basic gradient-descent algorithm in \eqref{approx_learn} (which still consistutes the basis of all these algorithms).
+There are ways to deal with this, such as more advanced learning algorithms instead of our basic gradient-descent algorithm in (3) (which still consistutes the basis of all these algorithms).
 However, if we only allow for a small number of epochs, the learning process does not have the opportunity to explore many regions of the objective surface.

 ### Too many epochs